constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part02_Deconstructing_Bertrand_Russell.md

 > The conclusion of "There Is No Case for the Humanities", by Justin Stover

-In any case, I do highly recommend reading the entirety of Justin Stover's excellent essay!
+Justin Stover's essay inspired this defense of Purdue's Department of English.
+It also helped inspire the defense of the Humanities as an explicit goal for Kevin Bacon and the Stern-Brocot Tree.
 Thank you, Erin Clair, for recommending it!

 [![Wittgenstein's Monster](external-assets/static.existentialcomics.com/comics/wittgensteinsMonster1.png)](https://existentialcomics.com/comic/117)
 [![Wittgenstein's Monster](external-assets/static.existentialcomics.com/comics/wittgensteinsMonster2.png)](https://existentialcomics.com/comic/117)

 Of course, the classic novel "Frankenstein" was written by Mary Shelley, who was Mary Wollstonecraft's daughter.
+Frankenstein's monster is also reminiscent of the parable of the Golem of Prague as used by "Statistcal Rethinking", one of the global recommendations of this study guide.

 Ludwig Wittgenstein is famous for writing the "Tractatus Logico-Philosophicus".
 In his later lectures, Wittgenstein came to disagree with his past work.
 His rebuttal can be found in "Philosophical Investigations", which was translated to English by G.E.M.
 Anscombe and first published after Wittgenstein's death.

 [![Bertrand Russell on the Job Market](external-assets/static.existentialcomics.com/comics/unemployedRussell1.png)](https://existentialcomics.com/comic/149)
 [![Bertrand Russell on the Job Market](external-assets/static.existentialcomics.com/comics/unemployedRussell2.png)](https://existentialcomics.com/comic/149)